PaulBowden673/Projects-MP-MP1/README.md

 - Safari
 ## Issues/Bugs
 - Issue with 3 images not correctly displaying across the width of the viewport on 2056px monitor - this was resolved by removing the Bootstrap div.row tag around the images
-- Issue with Merchandise cards not displaying across the width of viewport on2056px monitor - this was resolved by removing the Bootstrap div.row tag around the card-group
+- Issue with Merchandise cards not displaying across the width of viewport on 2056px monitor - this was resolved by removing the Bootstrap div.row tag around the card-group
 ### Validation
 All files passed validation testing at
 - **HTML** - [w3.org validator] (https://validator.w3.org/)